 Sale of Business: OntarioMD may transfer any information we have about individuals as an asset in connection with a merger or sale involving all or part of OntarioMD or the OMA or as part of a corporate reorganization or other change in corporate control.
 OntarioMD may also transfer personal information to the professional advisors of the successor entity under an obligation of confidentiality for due diligence purposes and ultimately to the successor entity upon completion of the transfer of ownership.

 The majority of communications OntarioMD sends are required operational communications which provide important information regarding one of the products or services you are receiving.
 From time to time, OntarioMD also sends educational and marketing communications.
 Receiving marketing communications, whether in hard copy or by e-mail, is always optional and you will be provided every opportunity to be removed from such distributions.
 Registered Portal Users can manage their marketing preferences by logging in

 Your personal information is treated as private and confidential information by OntarioMD.
 We strive to ensure that your personal information, regardless of format, is protected and kept secure by providing security safeguards that are appropriate to the sensitivity of the information.
 OntarioMD only keeps personal information for as long as it is required for legal or business purposes.
 Although we make every reasonable effort to protect your personal information from unauthorized access, release, use, loss and theft, disclosure, alteration by third parties, copying or modification by physical and logical security procedures, confidentiality policies, and authorization requirements, you should be aware there is always some risk involved in transmitting information over the Internet.
 As a result, OntarioMD does not represent, warrant or guarantee that personal information will be protected against loss, misuse or alteration and does not accept any liability for personal information submitted by you, nor for your or third parties' use or misuse of personal information.

-OntarioMD maintains a website and a portal that provides information to registered users.
+OntarioMD maintains a Website and a Portal that provides information to registered users.

 All Website Users:

-Registered Users Only:
+Registered Portal Users Only:

-OntarioMD collects personally identifiable information when you register for an OntarioMD portal account.
-When you register for the portal, we require your name, email address, gender, birth date, and telephone number.
-Once you have registered with the portal and sign in, you are not anonymous to us.
-OntarioMD automatically receives and records information on our server logs from your browser which could include when you login, duration of portal visits, IP addresses, portlets used and the pages requested.
+OntarioMD collects personally identifiable information when you register for an OntarioMD Portal account.
+When you register for the Portal, we require your name, email address, gender, birth date, and telephone number.
+Once you have registered with the Portal and sign in, you are not anonymous to us.
+OntarioMD automatically receives and records information on our server logs from your browser which could include when you login, duration of Portal visits, IP addresses, portlets used and the pages requested.
 OntarioMD uses this information for the following purposes:

-- Authentication and provisioning access to certain portal resources.
+- Authentication and provisioning access to certain Portal resources

-- Audit logging for security purposes.
+- Audit logging for security purposes

-- Monitoring and improving site performance issues.
+- Monitoring and improving site performance issues

-8. ACCESSING YOUR PERSONAL INFORMATION
+10. ACCESSING YOUR PERSONAL INFORMATION

 You have the right to verify and amend your personal information collected by us.
 You are also free to withdraw your consent to such collection, use and disclosure of your personal information.
-On written request, and in a reasonable timeframe, you have the right to access your personal information, identify the uses to which that information is put and identify any third party to whom it may have been disclosed and for what purpose.
+On written request, and in a reasonable timeframe, you have the right to access your personal information, identify the uses to which that information is put, and identify any third party to whom it may have been disclosed, and for what purpose.
 These rights are not absolute; however if we deny your request for access, we will provide reasons for doing so.

 If an individual identifies incorrect personal information in OntarioMD's possession, OntarioMD will correct or delete that information in accordance with the individual's direction.

 OntarioMD makes its policies for protecting personal information readily available to those individuals from whom personal information has been collected.
 Reasonable access to such information can be provided where it does not interfere with the legal rights or requirements of OntarioMD or other third parties.
-The following policies are readily available on the OntarioMD website:
+The following policies are readily available on the OntarioMD Website:

 - OntarioMD Privacy Complaints and Inquiry Policy and Procedures